Aethylred/dynaguppy/README.md

 Dynaguppy should now have the puppetmaster directory environments synchronised with the puppet repository and it's branches on the Gitlab application.

-It should now be safe to reduce the Puppetmaster Gitlab user's permissions to **Reporter**.
+It is recommended that the Puppetmaster user on Gitlabs has it's permissions reduced to **Reporter** once the Puppet manifest and Hiera data store have had their initial push.
 It is also recommended that another user other than the Administrator is made **Owner** of the `puppet/puppet` project.

 **Note**: Git pushes to the `puppet/puppet` project may take some time, especially when changes have been made to the `Puppetfile` and trigger a librarian-puppet run.
 If other behaviour is required edit the [git hook script](environment/production/modules/dynaguppy/templates/post-receive.puppet.erb).